archivesspace/archivesspace/README.md

 # Membership

-ArchivesSpace is free to download and use, but has a membership model to promote sustainability and the continuing development of the application and support those who use it.
+ArchivesSpace is free to download and use, but has a membership model to promote sustainability and the continuing development of the application and to support those who use it.
 Learn more about ArchivesSpace membership at https://archivesspace.org/community/why-become-a-member.
 Reach out to the program team at ArchivesSpaceHome@lyrasis.org if you are interested in becoming an ArchivesSpace member.